-l.
-Departmental or Unit Review - The department chairperson or the equivalent administrator is responsible for initiating the process for tenure.
+1. Departmental or Unit Review - The department chairperson or the equivalent administrator is responsible for initiating the process for tenure.
 The eligible faculty members of the academic department or unit in which the faculty member shall hold tenure status if it is awarded shall review the packet and may meet to discuss the nomination.
-A secret ballot of the eligible faculty members in the department or unit shall be taken no earlier than one day following the meeting.
+A secret ballot of the eligible faculty members in the department or unit shall be taken no earlier than one (1) day following the meeting.
 The chairperson or equivalent administrator shall review the nomination and report the results of the faculty vote, the results of his or her review, and his or her recommendation to the candidate and to the appropriate dean or director.
 For those IFAS faculty stationed at research and education centers, nominations for the award of tenure shall also be reviewed by the center director and voted on by the center's eligible faculty through a secret ballot.
 In those colleges in which there are no departments or in which the departments are so small that the college has chosen to forego the departmental review, the dean shall initiate the process.
 In such colleges, a secret ballot of the eligible faculty members of the college shall be taken in lieu of the secret ballot of the department or unit eligible faculty.
+As set forth in paragraph (6)(a)1c above, the chairperson, dean or equivalent administrator, shall not participate in any secret ballot taken pursuant to this paragraph.

-2. College Level Review - The dean, or director in the case of the University Libraries or the Florida Museum of Natural History, and a college-level fact-finding committee, called the College Tenure and Promotion Committee, comprised of tenured faculty members of the college holding the rank of full professor or above shall review the nomination.
+2. College Level Review - The dean, or director in the case of the University Libraries or the Florida Museum of Natural History, and a college-level fact-finding committee comprised of tenured faculty members of the college shall review the nomination.
 One-half of the members of the college-level fact-finding committee shall be elected by tenured faculty members of the college.
 The college committee shall provide recorded individual assessments to the dean or director as part of its fact-finding and consultative role.
 An individual assessment shall consist of a committee member's indicating whether or not the candidate meets the standards for tenure within that college.
 The individual faculty members making the assessments shall not be identified.
 The dean's or director's letter of review and recommendation as well as the college committee's individual assessments will be submitted to the candidate and to the University's Academic Personnel Board.

 3. Presidential Review - The Academic Personnel Board is consultative to the President with respect to promotion and tenure nominations and takes a University-wide perspective in reviewing the nominations for tenure and promotion.
 The University's Academic Personnel Board consists of six (6) tenured faculty members in the rank of full professor or above who do not have an academic administrative appointment, an associate provost for academic affairs designated by the Provost, and the Vice President for Research.
-The six faculty members are appointed by the President.
-One faculty member shall represent the Health Center, another the Institute of Food and Agricultural Sciences, and three shall represent the colleges and academic units in the Education and General Budget.
+The six (6) faculty members are appointed by the President.
+One (1) faculty member shall represent the Health Center, another the Institute of Food and Agricultural Sciences, and three (3) shall represent the colleges and academic units in the Education and General Budget.
 The associate provost for academic affairs designated by the Provost serves as the secretary of the Board.